SouthGreenPlatform/GeMo/README.md

 It accepts two types of files:

-- Genomic block:
+- Genomic blocks:

-- Normalized curve:
+- Normalized curves:

 See the Wiki for full documentation.